giellalt/lang-smj/smj.md

 ---

-### Semantic tags

-* Rules for removing some Props which are identical to common nouns

-* **IfonlyVerb** selects the FMAINV reading in the cohort

-# Removing Err/Orth

-* * *
-<small>This (part of) documentation was generated from [tools/grammarcheckers/after-speller-disambiguator.cg3](https://github.com/giellalt/lang-smj/blob/main/tools/grammarcheckers/after-speller-disambiguator.cg3)</small>
 L U L E   S A A M I   G R A M M A R   C H E C K E R

 # DELIMITERS